Wokdsem/kioto/README.md

 }
 ```

-`awaitPresentStack` is a suspend function, coroutine execution is suspended until the presented stack is dismissed.
+`awaitPresentStack` is a suspend function, coroutine execution is suspended until the presented stack and its replacements, if any, are dismissed.

 ```kotlin
 suspend fun authenticate(authenticate: (code: String) -> Boolean) {